-Everyone recognizes the phrase, “a penny saved is a penny earned.”
-And while this quote is typically considered a way to view savings vs. spending, this phrase explains this article’s topic.
-A penny invested can undoubtedly grow and earn a penny in terms of investing.
-In general, the Time Value of Money (TVM) is how we view the value of money today compared to the value of money in the future.
-This article will explain why a dollar today is truly worth more than a dollar tomorrow.
-There are two main reasons why this statement is true: Inflation and Compounding Interest.
+Most people recognize the phrase, “a penny saved is a penny earned.”
+And while this quote is typically considered as a way to view savings vs. spending, this phrase actually explains this article’s topic as well.
+In terms of investing, a penny invested could grow and earn a penny.
+In general, Time Value of Money is how we view the value of money today compared to the value of money in the future.
+This article is going to explain why we believe a dollar today is truly worth more than a dollar tomorrow.
+There are two main reasons why we believe this statement is true: Inflation and Compounding Interest.

-To calculate the time value of money, you need 4 of 5 variables.
-The 5th variable you are looking to solve for, and you will be able to as long as you have the remaining 4.
-The variables are Present Value, Future Value, Annual Contributions/Withdrawals, Number of Years, and Annual Rate of Return.
+In order to calculate the time value of money, you need 4 of 5 variables.
+The 5th variable you are looking to solve for and you will be able to as long as you have the remaining 4.
+The variables are: Present Value, Future Value, Annual Contributions/Withdrawals, Number of Years, and Annual Rate of Return.

 Please see the example below to see the impact of investing sooner rather than later.

-As you can see, even though the same amount was invested, there is a $400,000 difference just by starting sooner.
+As you can see, even though the same amount was invested, there is a $400,000 potential difference just by starting sooner.
 This difference in the Future Values is the result of compounding interest.
-Because the individual on the right began sooner, they could get growth into their account sooner and had a more extended period of time for that growth to grow on top of itself.
+Because the individual on the right started sooner, they were able to get growth into their account sooner and had a longer period of time for that growth to grow on top of itself.
+Below is an example that illustrates only a 1-year difference:

 Present Value: $0 Present Value: $0